 What to buy: Lillet Blanc is a medium-dry French apéritif made with herbs, spices, and fruits and fortified with French brandy in a base of Bordeaux wine.
 You can find it at most well-stocked liquor stores or online.

-6celery stalks, washed, trimmed, and cut into 1-inch pieces
+- 6 celery stalks, washed, trimmed, and cut into 1-inch pieces

-4 ounces freshly squeezed lime juice (from about 4 medium limes)
+- 4 ounces freshly squeezed lime juice (from about 4 medium limes)

-4 tender celery stalks with leaves (from within the bunch), trimmed to fit the glass, for garnish
+- 4 tender celery stalks with leaves (from within the bunch), trimmed to fit the glass, for garnish

 - 1Place the chopped celery, lime juice, and simple syrup in a blender and blend on high until the stalks are completely broken down, about 30 seconds.
 (You may need to stop the blender and smash the celery pieces down more to get the blade spinning again.)